 The key is to look to Him in secret prayer, talking with Him each new day.

-Talking to God is the way to maintain our hope and our trust in Father’s goodness and mercies — to know His lovingkindness, that is renewed each day (Lamentations 3:22,23)!
+Talking to God is the way to maintain our hope and our trust in Father’s goodness and mercies.
+Talking to God is the way to know His lovingkindness, that is renewed each new day (Lamentations 3:22,23)!

-Talking to Father every morning, at the start of the day, brings my heart into focus for the direction of the day.
-Then, I am at peace with the outlook of the day because Yahuwah is with me, strengthening me and directing my path (Proverbs 3:5-6).
+Talking to Father every morning, at the start of the day, brings our heart into focus for the direction of the day.
+When we commit ourselves to Yah each new day, then we are at peace with the outlook of the day because Yahuwah is with us, strengthening us and directing our path (Proverbs 3:5-6).